cloudify-examples/example-use-cases/opensource_case/pfsense/README.md

  * Cloudify utilities plugin
 * Upload (if needed) the basic OpenStack vnf blueprint (generic_provision) with the blueprint id of "connected_host", this is needed for importing the blueprint in the different components.
-* Upload the haproxy blueprint.
+* Upload the pfSense blueprint.
 * Deploy the blueprint with the relevant inputs and secrets.

 ## Configuring